Hedge thin grass

 Aerate the Soil

-Use a core aerator or lawn spike shoes to punch holes in the soil, which will help improve drainage and allow better nutrient absorption.
+Use a core aerator to punch holes in the soil and improve air and water penetration.

 Frequently Asked Questions